zelinsky/CTF-Course/README.md

 ## CTF Website (Grading)
 Complete challenges in our [UDCTF](https://udctf.com)!

+### Weekly Growth Report
+Every week, you should submit a personal growth report following this format: [Report Format](report.md)

 ### Writeups
 You can submit writeups for problems you solve for extra points!
 A writeup should contain any solution scripts you wrote, and it should walk the reader through the problem while explaining your thought process.